bugen/pypipe/README.md

 ### `| ppp rec`

 Split each line by TAB.
-You can get the list includes splitted strings as `rec` or `r` and the record number as `i`..
+You can get the list including splitted strings as `rec` or `r` and the record number as `i`..
 ```sh
 cat staff.txt |ppp rec 'r[:3]'
 Name    Weight  Birth